HIPAA-compliant marketing & advertising: How to run compliant campaigns in healthcare

 Disclaimer: This blog post is not legal advice.
 Piwik PRO provides privacy-friendly analytics software, but doesn’t provide legal consultancy.
 If you’d like to make sure that you comply with HIPAA guidelines, we encourage you to consult an attorney.

-Healthcare organizations deal with tons of sensitive information concerning people’s health.
-It needs to be handled with proper care.
-In the US, safe parameters for using this kind of data in different contexts, including marketing, are set by the Health Insurance Portability and Accountability Act (HIPAA).
+Healthcare organizations process a vast amount of sensitive information related to people’s health that must be handled with proper care.
+In the US, the rules for using this kind of data across different contexts, including marketing, are set by HIPAA.

-Unfortunately, many companies are still unaware of the provisions of the law and the potential consequences of breaching its rules.
-The recent scandal around the use of Facebook pixels inside the patient portals of renowned medical institutions is sad proof of that.
+Unfortunately, many companies remain unaware of the law’s provisions and the potential consequences of breaching its rules.
+The recent scandal surrounding the use of Facebook pixels within the patient portals of renowned medical institutions is a sad testament to that.
+However, this doesn’t mean that you can’t do any type of digital marketing or advertising under HIPAA.

 In this article, we explain which marketing practices are unlawful under HIPAA and why.
-We also present some practical measures you could take to make your retargeting campaigns HIPAA-compliant.
+We also present some practical ways to make your retargeting campaigns HIPAA-compliant, as well as privacy-friendly alternatives to effective marketing.

 Healthcare providers continue to misuse patient data

-The recent lawsuit filed against the UCSF Medical Center and the Dignity Health Medical Foundation has caused a stir in the world of healthcare.
+Since 2023, healthcare organizations have paid over $100 million in HIPAA fines related to tracking technology violations.
+The lawsuit filed against UCSF Medical Center and Dignity Health Medical Foundation exemplifies this trend.
 According to the lawsuit, the healthcare providers collected sensitive health information from patient portals and used it for retargeting ads on Facebook, transmitting the data to Facebook without patient consent.

 Healthcare data breaches, although alarming, are neither new nor rare.
 As of July 2023, healthcare organizations reported 330 breaches of sensitive health information affecting 41.4 million individuals to the HHS Office for Civil Rights, compared to 52 million affected in all of 2022.
-Many breaches involve cyberattacks and ransom demands, but some involve the inadvertent disclosure of private health data through tracking technologies, known as pixels, utilized by social media companies.
-Last year, The Markup found that 33 of the top 100 US hospitals used Facebook pixels on their websites.
-Seven of them used tracking codes on patients’ portals behind login walls.
+Many breaches involve the inadvertent disclosure of private health data through tracking technologies, known as pixels, utilized by social media companies.
+In 2022, The Markup found that 33 of the top 100 US hospitals used Facebook pixels on their websites.

 New guidance on using tracking technologies